phucpnt/ng-timemachine/docs/app/README.md

-# Motivation AngularJS application setup
+# AngularJS application setup - The motivation

 When I first starting working on angularJS, I was amazed by its ability to expressing the HTML in expressive manners.
 It come from the Directive setup in AngularJS.
 At that time, using the **ngController** in AngularJS sound a natural flow